microsoft/fluentui/packages/icons/README.md

 Fabric Icons includes a collection of 1100+ icons which you can use in your application.

-The library is rather large; downloading the entire font is more than 80k gzipped.
-Even the definitions of the codes can be large, so it is important to your application performance that you download the icons you need, rather than the entire set.
+The library is rather large; downloading the entire font is more than 80k gzipped, so it is important to your application performance that you download the icons you need, rather than the entire set.

 # Getting started